jeffersonfparil/CropGrowth.jl/docs/src/index.md

 - ``y(t)``: biomass at time ``t`` (not part of the struct)
 - ``A``: lower asymptote (initial or minimum biomass)
 - ``K``: positively affects the upper asymptote.
-This be the final or maximum biomass if:
+This is the final or maximum biomass if:
     + ``C = 1.00``, since:
     + ``y_{max} = A + (K-A)/C^{1/v}``, then
     + ``y_{max} = A + K - A``, therefore: